sampathsvskr/Sq-oop/SqoopCommands.md

   --target-dir '/tmp/sqooptbls/' \
   -m 5

+### '--autoreset-to-one-mapper'
-### '--autoreset-to-one-mapper', it sets mappers as 1 by default when there is no primary key, it is not necessary to use split-by in this case
+It sets mappers as 1 by default when there is no primary key, it is not necessary to use split-by in this case

 sqoop import \
   --connect jdbc:mysql:### localhost:3306/testdb \